Dollar gain hits commodities; stocks drop for quarter

 "The dollar, based on the dollar index, is probably reaching a short-term peak here.
 The prospects of the ECB moving as early as this Thursday might be somewhat exaggerated."

-The dollar index, which measures the greenback versus six major currencies, rose 0.4 percent to 85.914.
+The dollar index .DXY, which measures the greenback versus six major currencies, rose 0.4 percent to 85.914.
 The index has gained 7.7 percent over the last three months, the biggest quarterly gain since 2008 and a record-breaking 11 successive weeks of gains.

 The higher dollar pressured commodities, as gold touched a nine-month low before paring losses.
 The metal was down 6.1 percent for September, its sharpest drop since June 2013 and the first quarterly loss of the year on expectations of further gains in the U.S. currency.